Last Updated: 1 Feb 2017

 The purpose of this page is to discuss our Y-DNA results as shown in the Y-Results page of this web site.
+It will be useful to review the Patriarchs page in conjunction with the discussion below.

 - Feel free to discuss this project on the Pendleton Family Forum